tytydraco/yessleep/out/Im_a_Private_Investigator_in_New_Orleans_I_Discovered_a_Secret_in_My_Own_Family_That_Made_Me_Decide_to_Quit_Part_4.md

 I lean in closer, examining the pages.
 The detailed sketches depict the chaos of battle, the desperation and fear etched into the faces of soldiers and civilians alike.
 Scenes of villages aflame, families torn apart, and the unrelenting advance of the Mongol horde sprawl across the parchment.
 It's a tableau of suffering and resistance, a visual saga of a nation under siege.

 I can't help but feel a stirring of something deep within me—a resonance with the nameless author.
-As a combat veteran, I've seen my own share of conflict, the kind that leaves a mark on your soul.
+As a combat veteran myself, I've seen my own share of conflict, the kind that leaves a mark on your soul.
 I understand the need to record the tumult, to ensure that the sacrifices and horrors aren't swept away by the tides of time.

-These images, they're not just historical footnotes.
-They're a mirror reflecting the endless cycle of human struggle.
-And in these ancient lines, I see the faces of my ancestors.
+In these ancient lines, I see the faces of my ancestors.
 I know their fear, their courage—it's imprinted in my very DNA.
 It's a haunting recognition, a connection across centuries that I feel in my bones.

 Her voice cracks with emotion.
 "Xuan... he became obsessed with this past, with something he believed it could unlock."